buggabharath/myappsample/README.md

-#Sample Project
+# Sample-Project

 This is a basic github repository